luisfeliz79/WhatTheHack-JavaOnAppSvc/Student/challenge-04.md

 1. Verify the application is working by creating a new owner, a new pet and a new visit through the new webapp
 1. Verify that Application Insights is collecting metrics and logs
-1. The Application Map in Application Insights contains the App Service instance and the MySQL database
+1. The Application Map in Application Insights contains the App Service instance and the SQL database
 1. No files should be modified for this challenge

 ## Tips